Following the example of the school’s graduate student workers, resident advisers at the University of Michigan-Ann Arbor have gone on strike.

 “Aiding in and supporting organizing efforts on your own campus, especially of resident advisers and residential staff, is huge.”

-Elias Khoury is a senior at the University of Michigan-Ann Arbor, president of the campus’ YDSA chapter, and an editor for The Activist.
+Elias Khoury is a senior at the University of Michigan-Ann Arbor, president of the campus’s YDSA chapter, and the managing editor of The Activist.

 Want to support The Activist and help build a mass working-class movement by and for student socialists?
 Become a YDSA member today!
 YDSA members: we want to hear from you!
 Submit your work to email@example.com